-During the year the Company made two loans to other wholly owned companies within the AmTrust group.
+In 2017 the Company made two loans to other wholly owned companies within the AmTrust group.
+During the year the Company made a further loan to another wholly owned company within the AmTrust group.
 The loans were made on an arm's length basis and accrue interest at a fixed amount above the LIBOR interest rate.
-During the period the loans accrued £282k in interest, which has been capatilised.
+During the period the loans accrued £442k in interest, which has been capitalised where it has not been paid by the borrowing entity.
+During the period, 100% of the principal of both of the loans made in 2017 was repaid.

 The Company maintains cash balances to meet working capital requirements, and also as part of its asset and liability matching strategy in respect of foreign currencies.
-The Company received interest of £207k (2016: £182k) from its cash deposits during the period.
+The Company received interest of £72k (2018: £93k) from its cash deposits during the period.